 ×

-In a globally connected world, privacy law expertise is in high demand.
+In a globally connected world, privacy law expertise is in increasingly high demand.

-Designed for legal and non-legal professionals, the Certificate in Privacy Law focuses on security regulations, U.S. and international data privacy law and breach management.
+Corporations, governmental entities and consumers alike are more focused upon Privacy Law to protect their personal information, reputations and avoid data breaches.
+Designed for legal and non-legal professionals, the Certificate in Privacy Law focuses on security regulations, U.S. and international data privacy law, including the GDPR and breach management.

 Our Commitment to You